Conobi/politiscales/README.md

 simply to share your profile with your friends.
 It was an initiative of “Radicalisé·e·s sur Internet” which is freely inspired by [8values](https://8values.github.io/).

-In mid-2020, PolitiScales was stopped, so it is now time to fork and enhance the project!
+In mid-2020, PolitiScales.net was stopped, so it is now time to fork and enhance the project!

 ## What need to be made?
 - [x] Enable localization: